bit-koda/HTML/README.md

 # Resizable HTML Editor

-A **real-time, HTML editor** that allows users to write and preview HTML, CSS, and JavaScript code seamlessly.
+A **Real-time, HTML editor** that allows users to write and preview HTML, CSS, and JavaScript code seamlessly.
 Perfect for web developers and learners to experiment with front-end code in a live environment.

 ---